Taking Care and Giving Back

 - Participating as active members in local community and business associations and community service projects including churches, schools, scout troops, veterans, chambers, senior centers and libraries.

 - Offering inter-generational programs, including a summer camp and a tutoring program with a local elementary school.

 - Making our outdoor digital sign available to local community organizations to post messages.

 - Providing the site for the Cedar Grove Elementary School disaster drill.

 - Serving as a training site for medical students, registered nurses, licensed practical nurses, special education students, area high school students, and other future healthcare professionals.

 - Providing internships in Recreational Therapy.

 - Promoting volunteerism to its residents, staff, and members of the community.
-Three hundred people volunteered more than 47,000 hours saving PPH over $1 million dollars.
+Two hundred people volunteered more than 40,000 hours saving PPH over $1 million dollars.

 - Inviting the community to attend free educational sessions on aging, Alzheimer’s disease and low vision and hearing loss support groups, summer concerts, veterans’ events, and social activities.